-This page describes Identity and Access Management (IAM) basic, predefined, and custom roles, which are collections of IAM permissions.
+This page describes Identity and Access Management (IAM) roles, which are collections of IAM permissions.

 A role contains a set of permissions that allows you to perform specific actions on Google Cloud resources.
 To make permissions available to principals, including users, groups, and service accounts, you grant roles to the principals.